BryanKoo/YoutubeEmbedUtils/README.md

   * Youtube provides API for searching videos of a channel
     * https://developers.google.com/youtube/v3/docs/search/list
     * Developer key is needed to use the API
+  * If it is hard to gt a developer key then use scrape_channel.py
 * match content and videos by comparing content/book titles and video titles
   * title matching algorithm should consider many exceptions.
   * both titles can have writer/publisher name in it.